 When I was growing up in Ecuador, my mom gave me a soccer ball as a gift.
 Being Latino, a soccer ball was the best gift ever.
 Along with the soccer ball, she also gave me a box of old, dirty, used Legos.
 I realized I wasn't going to make it as a soccer player.
-So I decided to spend my days building cars, boats, airplanes out of Legos.
+So I decided to spend my days building cars, boats, and airplanes out of legos.
 Legos kept me entertained.
 They allowed me to be creative and somehow sparked my love for making things.

 When we moved to the US, I asked my mom to buy me a Nintendo.
 She refused and instead bought me an electronic kit that she found at Radio Shack back in the 1990s.
 I think you may remember them.

 I distinctly remember her tossing the kit onto my bed and saying: "Instead of playing games, learn to make one."
 The kit came with a manual and instructions for several projects.
 Some of the projects were how to make a simple radio, timer, etc. Just like Legos, they kept me entertained and my desire to make things grew more and more.

 Unfortunately, when I went to college, the burning desire to make things flame out.
 I don't know what happened, but the engineering lectures and labs somehow killed my love to create.
 College burnt me out to the point that I didn't care anymore.
 I just wanted it to be over.

 A couple of years passed by until my desires to create came back.
 I ended up buying a game development book.
 The curiosity to know how games are developed kept me reading and coding till late at night.
 Interestingly, I had barely played video games during my youth, but I have always been fascinated with computer graphics effects.